cmdallas/cgminer-ruby-utils/README.md

     bootstrap=$(basename $_)
     chmod +x $bootstrap && ./$bootstrap
     ```
 2. Create a hosts file that is delimited by new lines.
-This can be done manually or with the 'setup_hostlist.rb' script.
+This can be done manually or with the 'setup_hostlist.rb' script:

     **Examples using setup_hostlist.rb**
     ```